-Are you and your friends tired of doing the same old thing every weekend?
-Do you want to add a little adventure to your summer?
-While this may sound like an “old school” infomercial, if you answered yes to either of these two questions then you are in need of a fun, weekend getaway to South Bend.
-The South Bend area offers so much to do during the summer that you and your friends could have a fun weekend filled with thrills, sports, good eats and cold drinks.
+Do you and your friends want to add a little adventure to your summer?
+If so, then you are in need of a fun, weekend getaway to South Bend.
+The Bend offers so much to do during the summer that you and your friends could have a fun weekend filled with thrills, sports, good eats, and cold drinks.

 Start your weekend with a local brew at LaSalle Kitchen & Tavern.
 You and your friends will be able to listen to some great live music while you debate over your favorite sports teams.
 Choose something from their large selection to wet your whistle, including 30 craft beers and over 120 whiskeys and scotches.
 You can watch the game on one of the many televisions or listen to the live band they have on tap.
 Hungry?
 No problem, LaSalle Kitchen & Tavern serves up great food too, from burgers and wings to tacos and stir fry.

 Then catch a game at Four Winds Field in downtown South Bend.
 Home to the South Bend Cubs, the Class A affiliate of the Chicago Cubs, Four Winds Field is “where everyone comes to play.”
 Four Winds Field was also recently voted the 2017 best Single-A ballpark in the country in the 2017 Ballpark Digest’s Best of the Ballparks competition.
 Buy some Cubs gear in the team store just beyond the left field wall, grab a drink at the Tiki Hut, and practice your home run swing in the South Bend Cubs Performance Center in right field.